ductho-le/BoneDC/README.md

 - MATLAB (R2021b or newer recommended)
 - Parallel Computing Toolbox
-- `chebdif` function (or an equivalent Chebyshev differentiation function) – [@dmsuite by J.A.C Weideman](https://www.mathworks.com/matlabcentral/fileexchange/29-dmsuite)
+- `chebdif` function (or an equivalent Chebyshev differentiation function) – [@DMSUITE by J.A.C Weideman](https://www.mathworks.com/matlabcentral/fileexchange/29-dmsuite) ℹ️ *Included with permission from Prof. J.A.C.
+Weideman.
+Please cite his original work when using `chebdif.m`.*

-⚠️ **Note:** Due to licensing restrictions, the `chebdif.m` file is **not included** in this repository.
-You must download it manually to run the code.

 ## Getting Started